Natural Solutions for Fatty Liver

 It will speed up the passage of toxins out of the bowels and reduce the ability of these toxins to recirculate back to the liver.
 It will also assist the action of pumping fats and cholesterol out through the bowel actions.
 A good fiber product will contain oat bran, rice bran, and will gently alleviate any constipation symptoms while improving bowel tone and function.
 It can be added to almond, rice or oat milk, and fruit smoothies, or added in with your breakfast cereal.
 Start on a small dose and gradually increase the amount.

-- It is also important to you to drink at least 5-6 glasses of purified water every day .
+It is also important for you to drink at least 5-6 glasses of purified water every day.
 Water should be drunk gradually throughout the day, in-between meals.

 Sweeteners to avoid: